 - Sell your stuff: Do you have boxes of books or DVDs you don’t really need?
 Find a used book store and sell your extra stuff.
 If you run out of stuff, go to some yard sales to get more or offer to help your neighbors go through and sell their extra stuff for a commission.
 You can also sell clothes, yard equipment, or children’s toys.
 The list goes on and on.

 - Clean someone’s house: Cleaning up isn’t much fun, but earning extra money is.
-If you can get a couple regular customers, you’ll likely earn $100 or so a week.
+If you can get a couple of regular customers, you’ll likely earn $100 or so a week.
 Be sure to factor in the cost of cleaning supplies.

-- Become a mystery shopper: Do you have a keen sense for detail?
+- Become a mystery shopper: Do you have a keen sense of detail?
 Put it to use as a mystery shopper.
 Essentially, you’re sharing your experiences as a customer with retail store managers.

 If You’d Like to Earn $1,000 a Month